Skip to content

 • Streaming responses (StreamMessage)

-• Distributed memory queue (pulsing.queue)
+• Distributed memory queue (pulsing.streaming)

 The goal is to make it safe to build production systems without assuming stronger semantics than Pulsing actually provides.